 In 2018, the band started writing their third concept album… The Spectator.
 Two years in the making, the third and final chapter of the band’s conceptual discography is finally ready to be released.
 Named after the historic enlightenment newspaper founded in London during the early 1700’s, The Spectator was also produced by Ray Sperlonga (American Idol) at Rosary Lane Studios, and mastered by Collin Davis (Imagica, Deeds of Flesh) at Imperial Mastering.
 The musical journey of The Spectator explores its roots in depth and extends the songwriting a step above the band’s previous releases.
 The evolution of Fenisia also sheds a light on their Southern’ Rock origins, while melding them with vigorous power cords of metal to give every track a powerful energy to support the lyrics which tell the final chapter of the story that has been on display with their previous two albums.

 The Spectator is the band’s new concept album which is named after the English newspaper published in England from 1711 to 1712, which quickly became the symbol of modern journalism.
 The story of The Spectator develops around the character Lord Lumieres, who is both a journalist and a man of science.
 More importantly however he is a metaphor for knowledge and truth.
 Lord Lumieres investigates and unmasks the deceptions and lies of every plot made up by fanatic leaders of illusory cults.
 He is able to scan both reality and oblivion, in search of the truth.
 Throughout the story, Lord Lumieres declares his ideals to the world which are born from the enlightenment philosophy.
 Every song on the album is an adventure and a chapter of the concept of which Lord Lumieres is the protagonist.
-Prepare yourself for a musical journey unlike any you have experienced before… The Spectator will be released on October 30, 2020 via Eclipse Records.
+Prepare yourself for a musical journey unlike any you have experienced before… The Spectator was released on October 30, 2020 via Eclipse Records.